SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### Step 4:

-Load the message broker image into a Docker container registry.
+Load the Solace message broker docker image into a [docker container registry](https://docs.docker.com/registry/ ).

+**Hint:** You may skip the rest of this step if using the free PubSub+ Standard Edition available from the [Solace public Docker Hub registry](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).
+The Docker Registry URL to use will be `solace/solace-pubsub-standard:<TagName>`.

 > Note: If using MiniKube you can [reuse the Docker daemon](https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md ) and load the image into the local registry.